mcsee/Software-Design-Articles/Articles/Wordle/How to Create a Wordle with TDD in Javascript/readme.md

 });
 ```

-The test fails as expected
+The test fails as expected.

 We fix it.